2CA: 1980s

 In early February 1988, 2CA began music test broadcasts for its new supplementary FM licence, FM104.7.
 To complement its new sister station's format, 2CA adopted a 'News Talk' format leveraging resources of the Macquarie network.

-On Friday 26 February 1988, John Fairfax Ltd announced it had sold Macquarie Radio Network to a Queensland-based consortium, Sonance Ltd for an undisclosed sum believed to be in the region of $100 million.
+On 26 February 1988, John Fairfax announced it had sold Macquarie Radio Network to a Queensland-based consortium, Sonance Limited.

-The next day, on 27 February 1988, 2CA's new sister station FM104.7 (now Hit 104.7) and 2CC's KIX 106 (now Mix 106.3) officially launched at 8am, following three weeks of test music broadcasts.
+The next day, on 27 February 1988, 2CA's new sister station FM104.7 and 2CC's KIX 106 officially launched at 8am, following three weeks of test music broadcasts.
 Both stations were a week late in launching owing to their frequencies causing interference with other FM signals, requiring filtering equipment to correct.
 The new stations were Australia's first supplementary FM licences.

-By April 1988, Sonance Ltd had sold 2CA and FM104.7 to Austereo for $15.25 million.
+By April 1988, Sonance Limited had sold 2CA and FM104.7 to Austereo for $15 million.
 In June the results of the first survey since the introduction of two new FM stations gave 2CA 11.6% of the radio audience with its news-talk format, ahead of its sister station FM104.7 on 9.5%.
-Station manager of Macquarie Canberra, Greg St John, said the recent sale to Austereo had left the stations in 'financial limbo' and unable to package their product during the ratings period earlier in the year.
+Station manager of Macquarie Canberra, Greg St John, said the recent sale to Austereo had left the stations in financial limbo and unable to package their product during the ratings period earlier in the year.

+On 9 August 1988, the station changed its name to Light and Easy 1053, changing format to easy-listening music and targeting the 35+ age group.
+Light and Easy changed back to 1053 2CA on 2 January 1989.

 1990s

-The 2CA studios had to be evacuated on 29 November 1993 when a man crashed his car into the ground floor of the Jolimont Building and tried to blow up the building.
+The 2CA studios had to be evacuated on 29 November 1993 when a man crashed his car into the ground floor of the Jolimont Centre and tried to blow up the building.
 Staff from 2CA had to be rescued from their first floor studio by smashing a window and climbing down a ladder.

 On 20 March 1997 a new joint venture between Canberra's two FM stations (Mix 106 and Hit 104) was announced.
-Broadcasting ownership laws meant the new company would need to sell-off 2CA - 2CC had been sold by Capital City Broadcasters in 1994.
-Peter Harvie, managing director of 2CA's parent company Austereo announced that 2CA would be 'disposed of immediately'.
+Broadcasting ownership laws meant the new company would need to sell-off 2CA.
+2CC had been sold by Capital City Broadcasters in 1994.
+Peter Harvie, managing director of 2CA's parent company Austereo announced that 2CA would be sold.